tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 Social media has magnified this obsession with exceptionalism.
 Every scroll is a reminder of someone else's peak moment.
 You are shown success, brilliance, beauty, and boldness - condensed into bite-sized envy.
 In a world where "greatness" is constantly paraded in front of us, **being "okay" feels like being invisible.**

-But the truth is: **most lives are built in the quiet.** They are not viral.
+**The truth is, most lives are built in the quiet.** They are not viral.
 They are not groundbreaking.
 And yet, **they are full of meaning.**

 Being average might mean choosing stability over spectacle.
 It might mean prioritizing consistency over chaos.
 It might mean building something slowly, quietly, without applause - because it matters to _you_.